When Celebrities License Their Names: Turning Fame Into Fortune

 1. Elizabeth Taylor’s White Diamonds Perfume

-Elizabeth Taylor wasn’t just a movie star—she turned her name into a perfume brand.
-She let Elizabeth Arden use her name to create White Diamonds, one of the best-selling celebrity perfumes ever.
-She didn’t own the company but still made a fortune.
+Elizabeth Taylor wasn’t just a legend on screen—she turned her name into White Diamonds perfume!
+She teamed up with Elizabeth Arden, didn’t own the company, but still made a fortune.

 2. George Foreman Grill